Why Teddy Hall?

 There are a number of factors to consider when choosing an Oxford college – the college can provide you with academic and welfare support, a community of fellow students, and also a home.

 St Edmund Hall (affectionately known as ‘Teddy Hall’) is one of the oldest academic institutions in the University but only became a college in 1957.
 This is reflected in its character (and our mixture of buildings): we are both historic and forward-thinking.

 We are proud of our friendly and supportive community, made up of our academics, our students and our staff.
 Teddy Hall tutors want to help you realise your potential.
 Many of our academics are actively pursuing world-leading research, which opens up some fantastic opportunities for our students.

-Professor Karma Nabulsi, tutor in Politics, won the Guardian Higher Education Network’s 2017 Inspiring Leader award in recognition of her work for Oxford students and her dedication to equality and diversity.
+Professor Karma Nabulsi, the Hall’s tutor in Politics, won the Guardian Higher Education Network’s 2017 Inspiring Leader award for her work protecting the rights and freedoms of all at the University, especially those of students, advancing equality and diversity.